-- Any outstanding financial balance owed to the University must be cleared prior to consideration of the application - The medical history form must be resubmitted if health has significantly changed since enrollment - Residential students must resubmit the housing contract and \$150 housing deposit. - Commuter students must resubmit the off-campus housing petition. - If a student has registered at another university since last attending MVNU, an official transcript must also be submitted from each university attended before readmission will be considered. - A student who has earned a total of 64 semester hours (including those taken at MVNU) who wishes to transfer any course from a community college must secure written permission from the University Registrar prior to enrolling.
+- Any outstanding financial balance owed to the University must be cleared prior to consideration of the application - The medical history form must be resubmitted if health has significantly changed since enrollment - Residential students must resubmit the housing contract and \$150 housing deposit. - Commuter students must resubmit the off-campus housing petition. - If a student has registered at another university since last attending MVNU, an official transcript must also be submitted from each university attended before readmission will be considered.

 A student seeking readmission after academic or social dismissal, or withdrawal from the University with grades of WF or F, will be reviewed by the Admissions Committee.
 The student must submit two letters of reference from individuals other than a relative and a personal statement of intent to succeed with the application.
 The personal statement should include a description of activity since leaving the University and the reason for desiring readmission.
 If readmitted, a student who left the University on academic probation or dismissal may be admitted with academic conditions assigned by the Admissions Committee.
-Exceptions are made when students are transferring sufficient credit earned from another institution during their absence to restore good academic standing (see Academic Regulations and Procedures (p.
+Exceptions are made when students are transferring sufficient credit earned from another institution during their absence to restore good academic standing

+(see Academic Regulations and Procedures (p.
 37)) and satisfactory academic progress (minimum 12 hours transferable credit with a 2.00 GPA in the last semester attended).